 We’re here for you.
-We want you to attract and keep your clients.
+We want to help you attract and keep your clients.
 Keep scrolling for tips & tricks on branding your business!

 What are the values of your business?
-When someone says “iLafe” we want people to think helpful, easy, fast.
+When someone says “iLafe” we want people to think helpful, easy and fast.
 Write down what key messages you want to stick in your customer’s heads.
-Make sure all of your employees know what your brand messaging is.
+Make sure all of your employees know what your brand message is.

 Stick with it!
 Now that you’ve developed everything your business needs for branding, stick with it!
 You want to create a business that is recognizable by customers and the only way to accomplish this is if you stay true to the brand you’ve created.